xy891/action_sprd_signer/README.md

 ## AVBTOOL METHOD

-> [!Warning]
-> Avbtool method isn't yet tested.
-Try it at your own risk!

 Workflow name: `Sign image (avbtool)`

 Avbtool is a tool to read AVB2.0 (or avb1.0 support?) signed image and sign an image.
 Avbtool method means using avbtool to sign the image.
 Check [here](https://www.hovatek.com/forum/thread-32664.html) and [here](https://www.hovatek.com/forum/thread-32674.html) if you want to know how does it work.